MoonZoon/MoonZoon/docs/articles/dev_news_3.md

     #[cfg(debug_assertions)]
     console_error_panic_hook::set_once();
 ```
-This panic hooks is useful for debugging because it shows panic errors in console log.
-However we don't need it in the `release` build. `wasm-opt` can't remove it by itself - we should remove all debug helpers during the compilation process.
+This panic hook is useful for debugging because it shows panic errors in console log.
+However we don't need it in the `release` build. `wasm-opt` can't remove it by itself so we should mark all debug helpers that should be omitted in the `release` build by `#[cfg(debug_assertions)]` or a similar compile-time condition.

 _Note:_ We need `console_error_panic_hook` because panics aren't automatically redirected to the console log.
 There are many `std` APIs that just do nothing in Wasm.
 That's why you need to, for instance, add `use zoon::{*, println};` if you want to call `println` in your app.